wayshower77/angel-reader/README.md

   Earlier standalone library releases (just from last September, 2018),  but without the AngelReader Library Selector, are also available from [the OSDN website] (https://osdn.net/projects/angel-reader-01).
-These earlier binary releases are also for the Windows OS platforms.
+These earlier binary releases are also for the Windows OS platform.

+  The download files for the Linux distros will follow soon in future releases.

 #### Features